 It is not at all clear to whom this chapel was supposed to have been dedicated – there not being a known St Tear or Tayre — though one possibility is St Airerain.
 His feast day was 29th December, one day after the Feast of Holy Innocents, on which day Bishop Robert Forbes (1708–1775) noted the chapel as being annually attended.

 The chapel existed from at least the late 15th century and was still marked as such on Aaron Arrowsmith’s map of 1807 (as ‘chappel’).
-By the time the appropriate Ordnance Survey 1st edition sheet was published in 1877, St Tear’s Chapel was annotated “site of” indicating it had already gone.
-Today there is nothing to see, bar a few scattered stones and a foundation overgrown with grass.
+By the time the appropriate Ordnance Survey 1st edition sheet was published in 1877, St Tear’s Chapel was annotated ‘site of’ indicating it had already gone.
+Today there is nothing to see, bar a few scattered stones and a foundation overgrown with grass, and modern OS maps fail to note it at all.

-For a description of what is used to look like, we can turn to the aforementioned Robert Forbes.
+For a description of what St Tear’s Chapel used to look like, we can turn to the aforementioned Robert Forbes.

 Elected the Bishop of Ross and Caithness for the Scottish Episcopal Church in 1762, he mostly resided in Leith but made two trips to visit his northern flock: one in 1762 when newly enthroned, and another in 1770.
 A keen antiquarian, Forbes wrote articles for the Edinburgh Magazine, so the observations he made on his first visit are recorded.